JoelBranham/Codebreaker/README.md

 The player guesses "2314" to confirm that the first digit is a "2".
 There is now 1 misplaced, so the "1" is not in the correct position.
 The "1" should either be in the second or fourth digit's place.

-The player also knows that there is not a "3" or a "4" in the secret code.
-If they were, there would be *more* than one misplaced digit.
+The player also knows that there is neither a "3" nor a "4" in the secret code.
+If one of them was, there would be *more* than one misplaced digit.

 ![alt text](http://i.imgur.com/xsgRKsO.jpg?1)

 Since the player knows that neither "3" nor "4" are in the secret code, he simply moves the "1" to make it easy to discern small changes.
 A guess of "2134" yields two correct!
 The player now knows that the second digit of the secret code is a "1".
 Since there are 0 misplaced digits, there is not a "3" or a "4" in the secret code.

-Tip: If you are certain that one or more digits are not in the secret code, include them in your guesses.
-This technique makes it much easier to figure out which digits are in the secret code.
+Tip: If you are certain that one or more digits *are not* in the secret code, include them in your guesses.
+This technique makes it much easier to figure out which digits *are* in the secret code.

 ![alt text](http://i.imgur.com/PrkpfRn.jpg)